digital SLR guide

 The larger the buffer, the more images the camera can store in temporary memory.

-Once the buffer fills up, the camera slows down, and can no longer take photos at its maximum fps rating.
-For example, a 5fps camera may slow down to 2fps once the buffer fills up.
+Once the buffer fills up, the camera slows down, and can no longer take photos at its maximum speed.
+For example, a 5fps camera may slow down to 2fps if the buffer fills up.

 CameraBuffer Size